-Invasive/Noxious Weed Information: In North America the genus Cirsium is listed as a Noxious Weed by the States of Arkansas and Iowa.
-Plants included here are invasive or noxious. ∗ See Comments section below.
+Invasive/Noxious Weed Information: In North America the genus Cirsium is listed as a Noxious Weed by the States of:

 In the Southwestern United States: Arizona and New Mexico each have 19 species of genus, California has 27 species, Nevada has 16 species, Texas has 12 species, Utah has 23 species.
 All data approximate and subject to revision.

-Most southwestern native thistles, including Mojave Thistle, are non-aggressive; non-invasive and beneficial as pollinators that have evolved to thrive without becoming weedy.
-Many native thistles are now threatened with some species at risk of extinction.
+In reality, most southwestern native thistles, including Graham's Thistle, are non-aggressive; non-invasive and beneficial as pollinators.
+Our native thistles have evolved over thousands of years and have mostly thrived without ever becoming weedy.
+However, many native thistles are now threatened and some species are at risk of extinction.

 For a comprehensive thoroughly documented review of New Mexico Thistle see the USDA USFS Fire Effects Information System, or FEIS.